Carl Hau: Life

-The Murder
+Murder

 In London, Carl purchased several specific items: a wig, a false beard, a black hat and a long black coat.
 He possibly also purchased a revolver.
 He sent a telegram to himself in the name of the Standard Oil Company requiring him to go to Berlin immediately.
 Excusing himself to Lina he left London, arriving in Frankfurt am Main on 3 November.
 He had no intention of going to Berlin, but Berlin is much further from Baden Baden.
 He told Lina the meeting had been moved from Berlin to Frankfurt.
 He threw away the false beard he got in London and got a new one matching the hair colour of the wig.
 However, several witnesses who saw him on 6 November were drawn to remember him mainly because of the false beard.

 On Tuesday 6 November 1906 he went to Baden Baden in disguise.
 He telephoned Mrs Molitor's house at 5.20pm and the maid answered.
-He said he was from the Baden Baden Post Office and asked that Mrs Molitor come to the Post Office as they had found a copy of he telegram which she had complained about.
+He said he was from the Baden Baden Post Office and asked that Mrs Molitor come to the Post Office as they had found a copy of the telegram which she had complained about.
 Despite the maid telling Mrs Molitor that the voice sounded like Carl Hau she nevertheless headed out at 5.45 to the Post Office, taking Olga with her, going into the dark streets.
 The women became aware of a man following them.
 When they paused and turned he shot Mrs Molitor dead.
 His motivation appears to be the inheritance (via Lina) of the outstanding family fortune.

 Carl fled into the darkness and disposed of his disguise.
 He returned to his hotel in London.
 The police arrested him at the hotel a few days later and returned him to Germany for trial.